Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-Here we see also the realist view associated with Bohmian mechanics, stressing how the latter had to incorporate the lessons of QM and modify the concepts of classical physics to account for them, even while using the same concepts as the basis for a realist position.
+Here we see PKF's preference for the realist view associated with Bohmian mechanics (quoting directly from Bohm), stressing how the latter had to incorporate the lessons of QM and modify the concepts of classical physics to account for them, even while using the same concepts as the basis for a realist position.
 The new concepts are adopted {\it because a realist position is maintained} and this position forces us to question the immediate results of observations, and the concepts initially used to interpret them.
-An instrumentalist (or "positivist") attitude, PKF argues, makes this critical analysis of observational concepts more difficult, and ends up with \lq\lq a dogmatic restriction of the possible forms of future experience".
+An instrumentalist (or "positivist") attitude, PKF argues, makes this critical analysis of observational concepts more difficult, and ends up with \lq\lq a dogmatic restriction of the possible forms of future experience" (in Bohm's own words, as quoted in \cite{PKF}, page 224-225).

 \